Know your rights when it comes to CBD possession

 So now you’re asking: “Wait, I thought CBD oil is legal, why does this subject myself and my car to a search by the police?”
 It all boils down to the smell of marijuana.
 Local police departments are supposed to be trained to recognize the smell of both fresh and burnt marijuana, but police are unable to distinguish the smell of fresh or burnt marijuana from that of CBD products.
 Even worse, if you possess the flower form of CBD, officers may see and smell a substance that, to them, is marijuana.
 In turn this may lead the officers to searching your entire vehicle, charging or arresting you for possessing a substance that is legal but that to them looks and smells like its not, or being used against you to support charges in addition to possession charges.

-If you do find yourself charged for possessing CBD that is mistaken as marijuana, or for possessing marijuana that is marijuana, then give us a call today.
+The bottom line is CBD oil is legal in Tennessee.
+If you do find yourself charged for possessing CBD products that are mistaken as marijuana, or for possessing marijuana that is marijuana, then give us a call today.
 Know your rights!

 If you have been charged or arrested for a driving offense, Driving Under the Influence, or possession of drugs, in Williamson County, Franklin, Davidson County, Nashville, or the Middle Tennessee area then give Legal Powers, PLLC a call to set up a free consultation to discuss the facts of your case with a knowledgeable attorney and to see why Legal Powers, PLLC, is the attorney you want to have on your side fighting for you in court.